 Bound each to each by natural piety

-Thich Nhat Hanh has a selection of these “Mindfulness Essentials” – also including How to Relax, Hot to Sit, and How to Fight – and I think they’re brilliant for relaxing reading.
+Thich Nhat Hanh has a selection of these “Mindfulness Essentials” – also including How to Relax, Hot to Sit, and How to Fight – and I think they’re fantastic for relaxing reading.

 How to Relax would have been a more obvious choice to include in this list, but How to Love has got to be my favourite (read my thoughts here).
 I think Thich Nhat Hanh’s writing will always be calming, and I especially enjoy when he’s talking about our connections with others.